 The essence of mindful presenting is focus.
-Everything we share in our presentation skills training courses and public speaking coaching sessions revolves around developing an audience- focused perspective rather than a speaker-focused one.
-Focusing on yourself as the presenter is the route to anxiety and mediocrity whilst focusing on your audience is the key to success.
+Everything we share in our training courses revolves around developing an audience-focused perspective rather than a speaker-focused one.
+Focusing on yourself as the presenter is the route to anxiety and mediocrity.
+Focusing on your audience is the key to success.

 Put yourself in your audience’s shoes, ask yourself:

-What misconceptions, if any, do they have about your message?
+– Whether they may have misconceptions about your message?

 The reason so many people struggle to focus is because our brains crave distraction.
 Chris Bailey shares How to Get Your Brain to Focus, in his ‘TEDx Talk.

 Earlier in this article I shared a belief that anyone can present.
 Regardless of age, experience or position, millions of us are called on to present in organisations across the world with varying levels of confidence and clarity.
-Most people dread the idea and many accept that it’s not something they particularly enjoy but know they just have to do it.
-Occasionally, we meet people that relish the opportunity of presenting; occasionally.
+Many people dread the idea.
+Some accept that it’s not something they particularly enjoy but know they just have to do it.
+Occasionally, we meet people that relish the opportunity of presenting.

 Wherever you believe you are on that arc, it’s also true that most of us don’t like being on the receiving end of business presentations either.